amitxv/PC-Tuning/docs/physical-setup.md

 - Monitor WHEAs.
 [HWiNFO](https://www.hwinfo.com) has an error count

 - Configure load-line calibration.
-Opinionated setting, mentioning for awareness.
 This isn't a recommendation for what mode to use

     - See [VRM Load-Line Visualized](https://elmorlabs.com/2019-09-05/vrm-load-line-visualized)